 The Meditation Centre is a welcoming place for you to find calm and clarity.
 It was founded in 1999 and established as a charity in 2002.
 The charitable objective of the charity is:

-To further education by teaching the understanding and experience of meditational practices.
-To preserve and protect health by using meditation as a way of promoting healing and relieving stress.
+To further education by teaching the understanding and experience of meditational and other wellbeing practices.
+To preserve and protect mental and physical health by using meditation and other wellbeing practices as a way of promoting healing and relieving stress.